puzzle/dagger-techlab/content/en/docs/01/_index.md

 #### Directory Arguments

-You can also pass a directory argument.
+You can also pass a Directory argument.
 To do so, add the corresponding flag, followed by a local filesystem path **or** a remote Git reference.

 In **both** cases, the `dagger` CLI will convert it to an object referencing the contents of that filesystem path or Git repository location, and pass the resulting `Directory` object as argument to the Dagger Function.